 Cumin is used in nearly all cuisines of the world.
-It is commercially grown in North Africa and West Asia, but if it’s given a head start and a warm summer, it will be productive in gardens as cool as Zone 4.
+It is commercially grown in North Africa and West Asia, but if it’s given a head start and a warm summer, it will be productive in gardens.
 Before it produces its strongly aromatic seeds, its flowers will attract a host of beneficial insect predators that will help to control garden pests.
 Find out more about how to grow cumin from seed in the guide that follows.

 Season & Zone